funtari76/love-sounds/README.md

 ### User Requirements and Expectations

  - The ability to seamlessly navigate through the app.
- - To use an app that provides a quiz on different types of music to the user.
+ - To use an app that provides a quiz on different types of sounds to the user.

 ### User Stories